Usage#

 Data example#

-Inputting real data for inference is similar in principle to the examples above.
-All that is required is a .vcz file, which can be created using vcf2zarr as above
+Inputting real data for inference is similar in principle to the previous examples.
+All that is required is a .vcz file, which can be created using vcf2zarr as above.

 Reading a VCF#